Chidelemmanuel/HNG--React-Ticket-Pulse/README.md

 ## Project Overview

-TicketApp is a **robust ticket management system** built in React.
+Ticket-Pulse App is a **robust ticket management system** built in React.
 Users can:

 - Log in and sign up (simulated via `localStorage` session token)
 - View a dashboard with ticket statistics